buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPropertyResource/Entities/IfcPropertyEnumeratedValue.md

 |BladeAction|Opposed|IfcLabel|DamperBladeActionEnum|
 |BladeAction|Parallel|IfcLabel|DamperBladeActionEnum|

-Table 1 &mdash; Enumerated property with values, measure types and units
+Table 1 � Enumerated property with values, measure types and units

 The _IfcPropertyEnumeratedValue_ refers to an _IfcPropertyEnumeration_, see Table 2 for an example: